mauroxavierneto/final_fight_cmm2/README.md

 I don't have any rights to the images, sound effects and music in this repository, but I'm counting on the tolerance of CAPCOM about your huge fan games base already present.

-THIS GAME IS A WORK IN PROGRESS AND ONLY THE FIRST STAGE WAS DEVELOPED FOR NOW.
-THE OTHERS ARE ON THE WAY...
+THIS GAME IS A WORK IN PROGRESS AND SEE IN THE CHANGELOG WHAT IS THE LAST STAGE IMPLEMENTED.
+THE OTHER ROUNDS ARE ON THE WAY...

 PS.: The current enemies on the CMM2 G1 probably will not be implemented because of some memory restrictions: Simons, Wong Who and the appearance of the Andore Father, Uncle and Granpa outside the ring stage.
+I'm still not sure if I can do something about this yet.

 Changelog:

+2021-08-03
+- Implemented Round 2-3 (still missing the rolling drum cans)

+2021-08-02
+- Tweaked collision hitboxes
+- Fixed collisions in the player jump attacks
+- Fixed intro and ending cutscenes in Round 2-1
+- Fixed ending cutscene in the Round 2-2

+2021-07-22
+- Implemented Round 2-2
+- Fixed background subway on the Round 2-1

+2021-07-19
+- Implemented Round 2-1 with background subway

+2021-07-17
+- Implemented the Andore "family"
+- Implemented Damnd dying
+- Round 1 clear routine now is called immediately as Damnd dies, killing all enemies on the screen

 2021-07-14
 - Optimized decision tree and collision blocks of all enemies